 Cory's sister, Morgan, almost got the Chuck treatment.
 She disappears entirely at the end of season 2.
 Her character is brought back in the middle of season 3 (as a different actress), and remarks, on her first appearance, "That was the longest time out I've ever had!"

 Tiger, the family dog.
-Gets a Lampshade Hanging in The Brady Bunch Movie.
+This got a Lampshade Hanging in The Brady Bunch Movie.
 (A case of Actor Existence Failure according to Barry Williams; the dog was run over by a car early in the first season.)

 For that matter, the girls' cat, Fluffy, didn't make it past the pilot episode.